python-studio/pythonstudio/README.md

 </div>

-PYGC is a comprehensive software solution designed to cater to the needs of developers, data analysts, and AI engineers.
+Python Studio is a comprehensive software solution designed to cater to the needs of developers, data analysts, and AI engineers.
 It provides a range of tools and features that streamline the process of coding, data analysis, and AI development.

 ![screenshot](/doc/screenshot.png)